-Town Offices will resume public access on Monday, June 14, 2021 between the hours of 8 AM and 4 PM Monday to Friday (the Annex is open Monday to Thursday from 7 AM to 4 PM and 8 AM to Noon on Fridays).
+Town Offices are open to the public between the hours of 8 AM and 4 PM Monday to Friday (the Annex is open Monday to Thursday from 7 AM to 4 PM and 8 AM to Noon on Fridays).

 We encourage the public to continue to conduct business with the Town by phone, email, mail, or through the use of dropboxes at the Town Office, Town Annex, COA, or DPW to the greatest extent possible.

 People age 5 and older who live, work, or study in Massachusetts can get vaccinated against COVID-19.
 People ages 5-17 can only get the Pfizer vaccine.
 People age 18 and older can get any vaccine.
 The vaccine is safe and effective.
 You don't need an ID or insurance to get it.